 Potential for injury: High, because of the speeds, equipment, and terrain involved.
 Skiers should always wear helmets and goggles to protect against injuries.
+Get a tip sheet on preventing snow sports injuries from the American Orthopaedic Society for Sports Medicine.
 Also, be aware of cold-weather safety guidelines to reduce the risk of hypothermia and frostbite.

 How to find a program, team, or venue:

 - Midwest Ski Areas Association (Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, North Dakota, South Dakota, Wisconsin)

 - Snowboard Outreach Society (programs in California, Colorado, New Hampshire, New Mexico, New York, Oregon, Utah, Washington, and Wisconsin)

 - Southeastern Ski Areas Association (West Virginia, Virginia, North Carolina, Maryland, Tennessee)

 - Disabled Sports USA (for adaptive skiing programs)